Anointing of the Sick

 In giving the sacrament, the priest anoints the sick person on the forehead and hands.
 During this anointing, the priest says: “Through this holy anointing may the Lord in his love and mercy help you with the grace of the Holy Spirit.
 May the Lord who frees you from sin save you and raise you up.”

 The Sacrament of the Anointing of the Sick, once referred to as Extreme Unction, may be celebrated individually and communally.
 Anointing of the Sick sometimes occurs in a church and is given to the sick or elderly in a community setting.
 It often takes place in homes, nursing homes, and hospitals.
 The belief that the Anointing of the Sick should be received only in the moments before death, is a misconception.
 The sacrament may be received more than once, such as when a sick person's condition worsens.
-It is often received:
+It can be received during any physical, mental, emotional or spiritual sickness or suffering, for example:

 "The special grace of the sacrament of the Anointing of the Sick has as its effects: